 If you’re wanting to watch the United States’ biggest sporting event of the year, you’re not alone.
 Therefore, we’ve rounded up which Sydney sports bars and pubs are hosting special events for this year’s Super Bowl, where you’ll be able to enjoy the game with your mates over classic American food and delicious beer.

-The game kicks off at roughly 10.30am AEDT on the 14th of February, which is a Monday here in Australia… So, you may want to take the day off work and make sure you organise some roses for your partner; as the 14th is also Valentine’s Day.
-Once you’ve got all that sorted, you’ll be able to indulge in as many pints and wings as you like while watching Super Bowl LVI at one of the following awesome places.
+Being that the game kicks off on Monday morning here in Australia, you might want to take the day off work (and make sure you organise some roses for your partner, as Tuesday is also Valentine’s Day…) Once you’ve got all that sorted, you’ll be able to indulge in as many pints and wings as you like while watching Super Bowl LVII at one of the following awesome places.

 The Dee Why Hotel

 For those in the Northern Beaches wanting to watch the Super Bowl live, The Dee Why Hotel will be once again having its annual Super Bowl party.
 Doors will open at 9 am, and the pub will be streaming the game on all of their massive TVs.

 The Dee Why Hotel will have on-site TAB, an all-day game day menu available from 9 am and

 $25 Budweiser buckets.
 Entry is free but secure your spot by booking now.
 There are also VIP rooms with their very own plasma screens which are also free to book if you and your mates want your own space.